Sir-Irk/si_normalmap/README.md

 # si_normalmap
-Simple Single Header Normal Map Generator
+A very simple normal map generator written as a single header library.

 ## WORK IN PROGRESS.
 USE AT OWN RISK

-A very simple normal map generator written as a single header library.

 Features:
  - Convert color buffer to greyscale using either lightness, average or luminance methods(with SSE/AVX versions available)